The Discussions tool is organized by Forums, Topics, and Conversations.

 This article covers the process for creating a new Forum.

-Forums are useful for grouping several similar topics together, such as graded discussions, or group topics.
+Forums are useful for grouping several similar topics together, such as graded discussions or group topics.
 They can also be used to specify the default topic settings for all topics within the forum.
 All new topics will inherit the forum settings by default.

-Select Forums from the Tool Menu.
+Select Discussions from the site's Tool Menu.